KaiYan289/RLpapersnote/README.md

 Offline version of DemoDICE.

+* *MAHALO: Unifying Offline RL and IL from Observations* (2023) unification of offline RL/IL.

+* *Imitation from Arbitrary Experience: A Dual Unification of Reinforcement and Imitation Learning Methods* (2023) Unification of offline RL/IL.

 ## Wasserstein

 Wasserstein distance, compared to f-divergences such as KL, is a much "weaker" distance, which means intuitively, it will be more smooth and have better property in many cases, such as those where two distributions have no intersection.